fishercoder1534/RandomScala/README.md

 2. git clone this repo into your local machine

-3. File -> New -> Project -> SBT -> change Project location to where you cloned this repo -> Finish!
+3. File -> New -> Project -> Scala -> SBT -> change Project location to where you cloned this repo -> Finish!